Origin of the Bachata

 Bachata is a widely popular dance genre in the Dominican Republic that was highly influenced by Cuban bolero.
 The genre reached International prominence in 1992 when musician Juan Luis Guerra was awarded a Grammy for his album Bachata Rosa.

 How to Bachata

-Originating in the 1960s, the bachata is now danced in all corners of the world.
-The original dance style was slow, with the dancers in a close, closed embrace.
+Originating in the 1960’s, Bachata is now danced in all corners of the world.
+The original dance style was slow, with the dancers in a close embrace.
 The dance evolved significantly as the music genre changed to a faster tempo.
 However, the original dance is still practiced by many traditionalists in the Dominican Republic.

-The bachata is characterized by soft movements of the hip and a syncopation on the foruth beat.
+Bachata is characterized by soft movements of the hip and a syncopation on the fourth beat.
 The most common variation of this dance involves eight counts moving within the perimeters of a small square.
-The basic steps of the bachata involve moving side to side with the dancer changing direction with each tap.
-The bachata is a highly social dance that is constantly evolving, with individual dancers being encouraged to incorporate their own interpretations as they learn the dance.
+The basic steps of Bachata involve moving side to side with the dancer changing direction with each tap.
+Bachata is a highly social dance that is constantly evolving, with individual dancers being encouraged to incorporate their own interpretations as they learn the dance.

 Learn to Bachata

-Growing worldwide interest in the bachata has made it a popular dance for people of all ages and skill levels.
+Worldwide interest in Bachata has made it a popular dance for people of all ages and skill levels.
 To explore your options, contact Arthur Murray at your earliest convenience.